bwsw/cloudstack-ui/README.md

 ## Features Yet Unsupported

-We intensively use features like projects in our own Cloudstack cloud to manage resources dedicated to project groups, etc. but generic users don't need them, so we don't support next features yet:
+We intensively use features like projects in our own Cloudstack cloud to manage resources dedicated to project groups, etc. but generic users don’t need them, so we don’t support the following features yet:

 * Advanced Zones
-* Other hypervisors than KVM are not tested
+* Hypervisors other than KVM have not been tested

-## Current To Do's
+## Current To Dos

 * Projects
 * Responsive interface for smart devices
 * API keys management
-* A lot of small improvements which affect greatly on user experience
+* A lot of small improvements which affect  user experience greatly

-## Long Term To Do's
+## Long Term To Dos

 * Plugins
    * VM metrics a.k.a.
 Pulse
    * Resource utilization stats, traffic, IO stats, CS entities stats a.k.a.
 Accounting
    * Web SSH/RDP (guacamole)

-## Far away To Do's
+## Far Away To Dos
 * Plugins
    * Applications a.k.a.
 Roller (Docker swarm or Ansible, tbd)

-## Screenshots & Features descriptions
+## Screenshots & Features Descriptions

 #### Login view

-Just simple login screen.
-Nothing specially new.
-But it has nice preloader which can be used to brand it for specific company.
+Just a simple login screen.
+Nothing really new.
+But it has a nice preloader which can be used to brand it for specific company.
 By default it shows Apache Cloudstack banner.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/loginView.png" target="_blank">![Login screen](./screens/loginView_mini.png)</a>

 #### Virtual machines view

-This screen was rethinked very greatly.
-First of all, we implemented "one step" approach everywhere and also we did it work without moving from view to view like ACS native interface works.
+This screen was rethought greatly.
+First of all, we implemented the “one step” approach everywhere, and we also made it work without moving from view to view, like ACS native interface does.
 Thus, all actions on VM instances are managed from the same screen.
-Also, the interface allows to view several zones immediately, group virtual machines by zones, by logical groups (e.g. Databases, WWW) and by colors.
+Also, the interface allows to view several zones immediately, group virtual machines by zones, by logical groups (e.g. Databases, WWW), and by colors.

-We added an facility to brush virtual machine with specific color to make it look unique and meaingful to user from a certain perspective.
+We added a feature to brush a virtual machine with a specific color to make it look unique and meaningful to users from a certain perspective.

-Also we moved most of VM information to the sidebar which now has two tabs - the first one is for general view and virtual-machine related activities (like security groups, additional ips) and the second one is for virtual machine storage management (disks, snapshots and ISO).
+Also we moved most of VM information to the sidebar, which now has two tabs - the first one is for the general view and virtual-machine related activities (like security groups, additional ips) and the second one is for virtual machine storage management (disks, snapshots, and ISO).

-From the perspective of the system behaviour we changed it sometimes, e.g. when user wants to change service offering for running VM the interface says that VM will be stopped and started and it doesn't bother the user to do it separately.
-So we changed disconnected action sequences to connected ones.
+From the system behavior standpoint, we have changed it sometimes, e.g. when the user wants to change service offering for running VM, the interface says that VM will be stopped and started, and it doesn’t make the user do it separately.
+So we replaced disconnected action sequences with connected ones.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/vmView1.png" target="_blank">![Virtual Machine View screen 1](./screens/vmView1_mini.png)</a>&nbsp;&nbsp;
 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/vmView2.png" target="_blank">![Virtual Machine View screen 2](./screens/vmView2_mini.png)</a>&nbsp;&nbsp;